History of the Dominican Republic: The era of Trujillo 1931–1961

 Trujillo and his family established a near-monopoly over the national economy.
 By the time of his death, he had accumulated a fortune of around $800 million ($8.2 billion in today's money); he and his family owned 50–60% of the arable land, some 700,000 acre, and Trujillo-owned businesses accounted for 80% of the commercial activity in the capital.
 He exploited nationalist sentiment to purchase most of the nation's sugar plantations and refineries from U.S. corporations; operated monopolies on salt, rice, milk, cement, tobacco, coffee, and insurance; owned two large banks, several hotels, port facilities, an airline and shipping line; deducted 10% of all public employees' salaries (ostensibly for his party); and received a portion of prostitution revenues.

 World War II brought increased demand for Dominican exports, and the 1940s and early 1950s witnessed economic growth and considerable expansion of the national infrastructure.
 During this period, the capital city was transformed from merely an administrative center to the national center of shipping and industry, although "it was hardly coincidental that new roads often led to Trujillo's plantations and factories, and new harbors benefited Trujillo's shipping and export enterprises."
 Mismanagement and corruption resulted in major economic problems.
 By the end of the 1950s, the economy was deteriorating because of a combination of overspending on a festival to celebrate the 25th anniversary of the regime, overspending to purchase privately owned sugar mills and electricity plants, and a decision to make a major investment in state sugar production that proved economically unsuccessful.

 On June 14, 1959, Dominican exiles, sponsored by the Cuban government, launched an invasion of the Dominican Republic from Cuba, landing by plane at Constanza, where they were quickly defeated by the Anti-Communist Foreign Legion of the Caribbean.
-A week later, another group of invaders in two yachts were intercepted on the north coast, where Trujillo's planes killed most of the invaders.
-A few survivors managed to swim to the shore and escape into the forest, but the military employed napalm to get them out.
+A week later, another group of invaders offloaded into launches from two yachts on the north coast, where Dominican-manned aircraft fired rockets at the boats, killing most of the invaders.
+A few survivors managed to swim to the shore and escape into the forest, but the military employed napalm to flush them out.
 Of a count of 224 invaders, 217 were killed and seven captured.
 The leaders of the invasion were taken aboard a Dominican Air Force plane and then pushed out in mid-air, falling to their deaths.
 The invasion force consisted of Dominicans, Cubans, Venezuelans, Spaniards, Guatemalans, and Americans.
 In October 1960, Trujillo supported 1,000 Cuban insurgents in the Escambray Rebellion, but they were defeated by the Cuban government.